Skip to main content

 2. Now click on 'Create role':

-Log into the Intruder portal > Targets page > Cloud accounts > Add account > AWS:
+Log in to the Intruder portal > Targets page > + Add target > Cloud environments > AWS > Add account:

 4. Copy the Account ID and External ID to a text document (or leave the Intruder portal open in a separate browser tab):